feel-co/hjem/docs/inputs/index.md

 [Nix Flakes]: https://nix.dev/concepts/flakes.html

 The primary method of installing Hjem is through [Nix Flakes].
-To get started, you must first Hjem as a flake input in your `flake.nix`.
+To get started, you must first add Hjem as a flake input in your `flake.nix`.

 ```nix
 # flake.nix